 So what is my final opinion?

 This is the fifth box of this program and this by far has been my favorite.
 Of course it could be because once the fire is built I got to make all kinds of tasty food to try!
 But also it was a great opportunity to learn different ways to build a fire properly, I was able to teach my son more about fire safety and how important it is not to play with fire.
 Lastly because I have learned yet another outdoor skill I wasn’t so good at a month ago.
 So I would recommend this program to your troop.
-In summary I highly recommend this subscription series and will continue to give my honest feedback as I work through this series.
+In summary I highly recommend this subscription series for your girls give it a try you can cancel anytime.

 EXTRA IDEA: One part of the booklet discusses fire safety when it pertains to getting out of your home in case of fire.
 I added an activity to this kit and had my son first draw a picture of our house.
 Showing where all the exits were and then we walked through the house and pointed out all the fire alarms.
 Lastly we did a exit route if we needed to get out of the house at night what way we would go to get out.